 Institutional Review Board

-NSMC Investigators may now submit research proposals to the NSMC IRB using Insight.
+NSMC Investigators must submit research proposals to the PHRC using Insight.
 Insight is used for new protocol submissions.
 It is also a platform for submitting amendments, continuing reviews and adverse events for IRB review.
-Insight is already operational at MGH, BWH, NWH, and Spaulding; all Partners hospitals will eventually adopt this system.
-As of January 1, 2013 paper submissions will no longer be accepted.

 - Access Insight